dm3-org/dm3-spec/specification/message-transport-protocol.md

 1. Get mutableProfileExtensionUrl from **dm3 profile**
 _if available:_
     * Read spam protection settings (see Mutable Profile Extension).
     * Check, if conditions are met.
-If not, message must not be sent (as it will be discarded from the receiving delivery service).
-The user should be informed.
+If not, message must not be sent (as it will be discarded from the receiving delivery service anyway).
+The sender should be informed.
-1. Submit the message to the delivery service using the URL defined in the delivery service profile.
+2. Submit the message to the delivery service using the URL defined in the delivery service profile.

 #### Step 2: Message processing at the delivery service

 1. Decrypt delivery information.
-2. Apply filter rules from the receiver's mutable profile extension file.
+2. Apply filter rules from the receiver's mutable profile extension.
 Discard the message if conditions are not met.
 3. Create a postmark.
-TThe postmark protocols the reception and buffering of the message.
+The postmark protocols the reception and buffering of the message.
 4. Buffer message.
 The delivery service is responsible to store the encrypted message until the receiver picks it up.
 A delivery service may decide to have a max holding time.
 If the receiver didn't fetch the message within this time, the message may be deleted.
 5. Optional: send notification(s) to the receiver that a message is waiting for delivery.